cleverage/daltons/docs/step1.md

 # Step 1: take Real User Monitoring (RUM) of viewport widths and screen densities used on the website

-## Load data listing page views with actual contexts of site visitors
+## Load stats listing page views with actual contexts (viewport, density) of site visitors

-You need to provide a file with contexts, which are statistics about viewport widths and screen density of the website’s visitors.
+You need to provide a file with statistics about viewport widths and screen densities of the website’s visitors.

-The contexts file should be in [<abbr title="Coma-Separated Values">CSV</abbr>](https://en.wikipedia.org/wiki/Comma-separated_values) format, with these three columns:
+The stats file should be in [<abbr title="Coma-Separated Values">CSV</abbr>](https://en.wikipedia.org/wiki/Comma-separated_values) format, with these three columns:

 - viewport width in `px`
 - screen density in `dppx`